There are 30+ different water softener manufacturers that you can purchase from today.

 Water heaters, in particular, can perform significantly better with soft water due to less strain on the system that hard water build-up can cause.

 The Water Quality Research Foundation performed a study that revealed that water heaters can save up to 27% on energy costs in a single when used with a water softener.

 Reduce Soap Usage and Improve Skin Health

-Hard water negatively affects the soap lathering process as the ions make it harder for soap molecules to form bubbles.
-Soft water creates soap lather much easier and is much less harsh on the skin.
+Hard water negatively affects the soap-lathering process as the ions make it harder for soap molecules to form bubbles.
+Soft water creates soap to lather much easier and is much less harsh on the skin.

 Keep Fabrics Soft, Colorful, and Fresh

 Minerals from hard water can damage clothing, leaving them feeling stiff and reducing the vibrance of the colors.
 Water softeners can have a significant improvement on laundry.

 How to Test for Hard Water

 The two most common units of measurement for water hardness in the US are parts per million (ppm) and grains per gallon (gpg).

 The term, parts per million, is defined as having 1 milligram of dissolved minerals for every Liter of water.
 For example, a Liter of water which measures as 1 ppm, contains 1 mg of dissolved minerals within it.